gwendalminguy/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ## Init Files, Variables & Expansions

+This is the Init Files, Variables & Expansions project.

-* 0-alias, creates an alias for ls command
+* 0-alias, creates an alias for ls command.

-* 1-hello_you, prints "hello" + current user name
+* 1-hello_you, prints "hello" + current user name.

-* 2-path, adds /action to variable PATH
+* 2-path, adds /action to variable PATH.

-* 3-paths, counts number of directories in variable PATH
+* 3-paths, counts number of directories in variable PATH.

-* 4-global_variables, lists environment variables
+* 4-global_variables, lists environment variables.

-* 5-local_variables, lists local and environment variables, and functions
+* 5-local_variables, lists local and environment variables, and functions.

-* 6-create_local_variable, creates a new local variable BEST
+* 6-create_local_variable, creates a new local variable BEST.

-* 7-create_global_variable, creates a new global variable BEST
+* 7-create_global_variable, creates a new global variable BEST.

-* 8-true_knowledge, prints result of addition of 128 and value stored in environment variable TRUEKNOWLEDGE
+* 8-true_knowledge, prints result of addition of 128 and value stored in environment variable TRUEKNOWLEDGE.

-* 9-divide_and_rule, prints result of variable POWER divided by variable DIVIDE
+* 9-divide_and_rule, prints result of variable POWER divided by variable DIVIDE.

-* 10-love_exponent_breath, prints result of variable BREATH to power of variable LOVE
+* 10-love_exponent_breath, prints result of variable BREATH to power of variable LOVE.

-* 11-binary_to_decimal, converts a number from base 2 to base 10
+* 11-binary_to_decimal, converts a number from base 2 to base 10.

-* 12-combinations, prints all possible combinations of two letters except "oo"
+* 12-combinations, prints all possible combinations of two letters except "oo".

-* 13-print_float, prints a number with two decimal places
+* 13-print_float, prints a number with two decimal places.

-* 14-decimal_to_hexadecimal, converts a number from base 10 to base 16
+* 14-decimal_to_hexadecimal, converts a number from base 10 to base 16.

-* 15-rot13, encodes or decodes text using rot13 encryption
+* 15-rot13, encodes or decodes text using rot13 encryption.

+* 16-odd, prints every odd line from input.

+* 17-water_and_stir, computes the sum of variables in base 5 WATER and STIR and prints the result in base 8.